nick6996war/portfolio/README.md

 A prototype of a mobile application for pllano.com, which is likely to not be completed, due to customer failure.
 Developed on native react using expo.
 Simple multi-screen application with authorization and api interface for online store.

+# Telegram bot
+It was developed in parallel with the site and for the site. written in node.js and telegram api + express.
+Made for convenient interaction client-site, client manager but unlike the mobile application is finished and still works